 The problem with a “test drive” with UTC imaging is that is concerns a new imaging technology which needs training.
 And although no rocket science, an initial intensive training of three days and a period of intense use of approximately 3 months is needed to become confident in the use of UTC imaging.
 Hence just a test unit for a try-out period is really no option.

 As an alternative, we can introduce you to UTC imaging users where possibly a demonstration of their use of the UTC System could be organized.
 A visit to the Netherlands and visiting a clinic here may be another option to get acquainted with UTC imaging.

-UTC imaging is being used both in human and equine applications in almost 20 countries around the world.
+UTC imaging is being used both in human and equine applications in more than 20 countries around the world.
 Australia and the United Kingdom top the list with the most installations.

-Countries are: The Netherlands, Belgium, United Kingdom, Ireland, Sweden, France, Germany, Spain, Switzerland, Slovenia, Israel, Canada, USA, Australia, Hong Kong, Oman, United Arab Emirates, Qatar and South Africa
+Countries are: The Netherlands, Belgium, United Kingdom, Ireland, Sweden, Denmark, France, Germany, Spain, Switzerland, Slovenia, Israel, Canada, USA, Brasil, Australia, Hong Kong, Japan, Oman, United Arab Emirates, Qatar and South Africa

 The UTC scanner makes use of a modified Terason ultrasound scanner to obtain the raw ultrasound data for analysis.
 The Terason scanner is however still a fully functional high quality ultrasound scanner which can accept a range of high-resolution transducers and has full Doppler options.

 The probe used for UTC imaging is a regular T-probe as used in MSK in the 5 – 12 Mhz range and can be detached from the Tracker within half a minute.